-Draft MWG Recommendations for the MCCC's Consideration
+Draft and Final MWG Recommendations for the MCCC's Consideration

-Updated September 27, 2023
+Updated October 19, 2023

-The following are draft recommendations of the Maryland Commission on Climate Change's (MCCC) Mitigation Working Group (MWG).
-This document should not be construed as final recommendations.
+The following are draft and final recommendations of the Maryland Commission on Climate Change's (MCCC) Mitigation Working Group (MWG).
+This document should not be construed as final recommendations approved by the MCCC.
 Additional information on select EV recommendations can be found in a report by Energetics & VEIC.